 South Africa is a country that hosts a plethora of music festivals ranging from genre to genre.
 Be it House music, World and even alternative music.
 Sometimes a festival will adhere to hosting different genres to cater to different crowds at once.
 Others are very genre or at least theme based.
 When in South Africa you get to choose the one YOU like, no matter the genre.

 Music is very much like water.
 It is part and parcel of our daily lives, whether we like it or not.
 Just like water flows everywhere in the world and is somewhat different from place to place, music is present and varies from place to place.
 Music festivals are one of the greatest ways to test uncharted waters.
 So go and explore in the name of fun and happiness, I dare you.

 Just like water, music heals as well.
 Even the loneliest of hearts can be cured by simply listening to the right kind of music, at the right time and place.
-It also stimulates dopamine – a neurotransmitter which sends reward-motivated behavior signals to your brain.
-When you are stressed out and cannot bring yourself to think straight – reward yourself for working hard with good sounding music.
+It also stimulates dopamine – a neurotransmitter that sends reward-motivated behavior signals to your brain.
+When you are stressed out and cannot bring yourself to think straight – reward yourself for working hard with good-sounding music.
 It might just inspire more greatness!

 Be it a day of jazz in the sun, a Balkan party in a forest or a night of Electronica in some concrete jungle, South Africa caters for it all!!
 Want to get your musical thirst quenched or your heart soothed in the most southern tip of Africa?
 Here are some of the best music festivals the country has to offer.
 There are so many that we will only list the top 10 and in alphabetical order.
 Enjoy!!